nickthill13/ivs-conversion-app/README.md

 [Ipin Viewing System (IVS)](https://ivs.bxohio.com/) is a legacy Windows application used by contractors and engineers to view and mark up blueprints.
 Its native export function is slow, unreliable, and lacks batch support.

-This tool reverse-engineers the `.IVS` and `.IVA` file formats to provide a fast, modern export pipeline:
+This tool reverse-engineers the `.IVS` and `.IVA` file formats to provide a better and quicker tool for exporting and making IVS better for everyone around:

 - **`.IVS`** files are standard TIFF images with a renamed extension
 - **`.IVA`** files are text-based markup overlays containing polylines, revision markers, and annotation objects stored in a custom coordinate space that maps 1:1 to the image pixels